amartya21/CMSC389N/JavaScript.md

 ## DOM

-- document Object Model: tree-like structure representing the page where HTML elements are nodes
+- (document object model): tree-like structure representing the page where HTML elements are nodes

 ## Arrays